-In 2010, Senator Norman Sakamoto introduced a resolution in the Hawaiʻi State Legislature to explore the possibilities of establishing a Department of Education (DOE) Vocational/Technical Education Learning Center at Honolulu Community College.
+In 2010, Senator Norman Sakamoto introduced a resolution in the Hawaiʻi State Legislature to explore the possibilities of establishing a Department of Education (DOE) Vocational/Technical Education Learning Center at Honolulu Community College (HonCC).
 SCR 103, Requesting a Report on the Feasibility of Creating a Vocational/Technical Education Learning Center at Honolulu Community College was passed by the State Senate in Spring 2010.
-The resolution basically requested that the Department of Education and Honolulu Community College convene a task force to discuss and report on the feasibility of creating a Department of Education Vocational/Technical Education Learning Center at Honolulu Community College.
+The resolution requested that the DOE and HonCC convene a task force to discuss and report on the feasibility of creating a DOE Vocational/Technical Education Learning Center at HonCC.

-Senator Jill Tokuda, current Senate Education Committee Chairperson, supports Jump Start and is a member of the Jump Start Task Force.
+Senator Jill Tokuda, current Senate Education Committee Chair, supports Jump Start and is a member of the Jump Start Task Force.
 Her office staff and office volunteers provide administrative support to the Task Force.
+In addition, the Hawaiʻi P-20 Partnership for Education (P-20) provides support (2011-2015 academic school years) for the two-week summer college preparation program and $500/semester stipends for students' books.

 Allen Awaya, Ed.D.